13 – 20 November 2021

 We welcome internationally acclaimed chamber groups which this year includes Cuarteto Casals, Belcea Quartet, Nash Ensemble and Leonore Piano Trio.

-Piano recitals feature with a return visit from young Leeds Piano Competition winner, Eric Lu, and two of the UK’s outstanding pianists, Paul Lewis and Steven Osborne, who play as a duo in an enchanting programme including music by Debussy and Ravel.
+Piano recitals feature with a first visit from this year’s young Leeds Piano Competition winner, Alim Beisembayev, and two of the UK’s outstanding pianists, Paul Lewis and Steven Osborne, who play as a duo in an enchanting programme including music by Debussy and Ravel.

 Soprano Lucy Crowe and pianist Anna Tilbrook will present a fascinating programme entitled “Female Portraits” ranging from works by Clara Schumann, to Schubert’s Silvia and Cole Porter’s Miss Otis.